DOCK-PI3/ESTACION-PRO/THEMES-DEV.md

     - Default is the same value as `iconColor`
 * `fontPath` - type: PATH
 * `fontSize` - type: FLOAT
-    - This property implicitly sets the icon size and is therefore the means to change the overall size of the helpsystem element.
+    - This property implicitly sets the text and icon size and is therefore the means to change the overall size of the helpsystem element.
 This calculation is based on the reference 'S' character so other glyphs may not fill this area, or they may exceed this area.
     - Minimum value is `0.001` and maximum value is `1.5`.
 Note that when running at a really low resolution, the minimum value may get clamped to a larger relative size.
     - Default is `0.035` for horizontally oriented screens and `0.025` for vertically oriented screens
 * `fontSizeDimmed` - type: FLOAT